Acrome-Robotics/AcromePythonLibrary/README.md

         **`Return:`** *None*

-        This is the constructor of the OneDOF class.
+        This is the constructor of the Delta class.
 Please refer to the Controller class constructor for argument descriptions.
     * #### `set_motors(self, motors)`

         **`Return:`** *None*